Study in the UK

 During Your Studies

-International students can work up to 20 hours per week during term time and full-time during holidays.
-This helps offset living costs and gain valuable work experience.
+Up to 20 hours per week during term time and full-time during official breaks

 After Graduation